-The following table provides a reconciliation of the components of cash, cash equivalents and restricted cash reported in the Condensed Consolidated Statements of Cash Flows (in thousands):
+The following table provides a reconciliation of the components of cash, cash equivalents and restricted cash reported in the condensed consolidated statements of cash flows (in thousands):

+March 31, 2023 Decem ber 31, 2022

-June 30 , 2022 Dece ember 31, 2021 Cash and cash equivalents \$ 3 35,065 \$ 116,096 Cash at consolidated joint venture 2 29,420 33,593 Restricted cash, non-current 371 371 Total cash, cash equivalents and restricted cash reported in the Condensed Consolidated Statements of Cash Flows \$ (64,856 \$ 150,060
+Cash and cash equivalents \$ 73,570 \$ 29,261

+Cash at consolidated joint venture - 25,725

+Restricted cash, non-current 371 371

+Total cash, cash equivalents and restricted cash reported in the Consolidated Statements of Cash Flows \$ 73,941 \$ 55,357

-The cash at the consolidated joint venture represents cash held at Kinnjiu and the use of such cash is limited to the operations of Kinnjiu (see Note 11).
+The cash at the consolidated joint venture represents cash held at Kinnjiu prior to the Kinnjiu Transaction and the use of such cash was limited to the operations of Kinnjiu (see Note 11).
+As a result of the Kinnjiu Transaction, such cash is no longer limited in its use and accordingly is no longer presented separately on the condensed consolidated balance sheet.
 The restricted cash balance relates to the Company's office lease in San Diego, California (see Note 12).

-4. Property and Equipment, Net
+Table of Contents 4.
+Property and Equipment, Net